Introduction: overview of the legislation

 - reduce or avoid employers’ liability to NICs.

-When IR35 applies (ESM3030) the income of the intermediary is regarded as the worker’s earnings from the employment.
-The intermediary is treated as making a “deemed employment payment” (ESM3140) to the worker, which is chargeable to tax as employment income and subject to Class 1 NICs (ESM3181).
+When the intermediaries legislation applies the income of the intermediary is regarded as the worker’s earnings from the employment and the intermediary is treated as making a “deemed employment payment” (ESM3031) to the worker which is chargeable to tax as employment income and subject to Class 1 NICs (ESM3054).

-IR35 legislation impacts different areas of taxation and must be taken into account in various situations, such as when dealing with self-assessment or corporation tax returns.
-Guidance about how IR35 cases are handled by HMRC and where staff can obtain advice is available at ESM3005.
-Guidance about how external customers can get advice is at ESM3008.
+The legislation at chapters 8 ITEPA 2003 impacts different areas of taxation and must be taken into account in various situations, such as when dealing with self-assessment or corporation tax returns.
+Guidance about how these cases are handled, and where HMRC staff can obtain advice, is available at ESM3002.
+Guidance about how external customers can get advice is at ESM3003.